 We can call this the Godward Living that Jesus spoke of when He promised in the Gospels to all that follow Him that they would find that “whatever you ask the Father in my name, he may give it to you.”

 We can call this the Confident Living that Jesus spoke of when He promised in the Gospels to all that follow Him that they would have “Peace I leave with you; my peace I give to you….”

 The form you have selected does not exist.

-Isaiah 58:11b (ESV) satisfy your desire in scorched places
+Isaiah 58:11b (ESV) Satisfy your desire in scorched places

-We can call this the Satisfied Living that Jesus spoke of when He promised in the Gospels to all that follow Him that they would have “have life and have it abundantly.…”
+We can call this the Satisfied Living that Jesus spoke of when He promised in the Gospels to all that follow Him that they would “have life and have it abundantly.…”

-We can call this the Renewed Living that Jesus spoke of when He promised in the Gospels to all that follow Him, that they would have “be like a watered garden, like a spring of water, whose waters do not fail.…”
+We can call this the Renewed Living that Jesus spoke of when He promised in the Gospels to all that follow Him, that they would “be like a watered garden, like a spring of water, whose waters do not fail.…”

 Putting On Christ Allows us to be Reflections of Christ

 The blessings we have in our lives are just a reflection of Christ living inside us and shining through.

 It isn’t us.
 It is never about us.